 Studying History with Science

 We spoke to Dr Turi King, lecturer in Genetics and Archeology at the University of Leicester, who was responsible for the genetic identification of the skeleton.
 Dr King was initially invited to play a part in the project by Richard Buckley, University of Leicester Archaeological Services, because of her background in both archaeology and genetics.
-King spoke of this being a “dream project”, given her interest in using genetics to look at history, her main research focus for nearly 16 years.
+Dr King spoke of this being a "dream project", given her interest in using genetics to look at history, her main research focus for nearly 18 years.

 The Science behind the Discovery